Nico-FR/TADkit_dev2/README.md

 <img src="man/figures/README-unnamed-chunk-32-1.png" width="100%" />

-As before, we observe an increase in TSS near the borders.
+As before, we observe an increase in TSS near the TAD borders.
 In the message return by `domainHist()` we also observe that 2568 genes overlap a boundary.
-In the example above, these genes were not taken into account (\`ifoverlap = “remove”).
+In the example above, these genes were not taken into account (`ifoverlap = "remove"`).

 To illustrate the two other available options for considering these genes let’s create an illustration: